JuliaLang/www.julialang.org/drafts/_posts/2012-02-22-julia-proposal.md

 operations from programs.
 An example of the first category would be moving bits of the language's run time system into hardware
 \cite{lispmachine}.
-This thesis is in the second category, which promises the greatest gains— the fastest way to do something is to avoid doing it altogether.
+This thesis is in the second category, which promises the greatest gains — the fastest way to do something is to avoid doing it altogether.

 The operations we seek to remove are the run-time type manipulations